Skip to content

 Ferret Quickstart

 chimera ferret is the third Chimera coding-agent CLI.
-Where chimera mink mirrors a TUI-first agent and chimera otter mirrors a server-first multi-client agent, ferret mirrors the IDE-first OpenAI-flagship coding agent: a sandbox-first runner with single-flag approval presets, an ACP JSON-RPC transport that ships as the default serve transport, and an optional cloud bridge so a local ferret session can be driven from a remote UI.
+Where chimera mink mirrors a TUI-first agent and chimera otter mirrors a server-first multi-client agent, ferret mirrors the IDE-first OpenAI-flagship coding agent: a sandbox-first runner with single-flag approval presets, an ACP JSON-RPC transport that ships as the default serve transport, an optional cloud bridge so a local ferret session can be driven from a remote UI, and three helper subcommands (apply, review, fork) for agent-assisted patch operations.

 • Python 3.11+